h3sun/h3sun.github.io/content/post/2025-10-15-one-country-a-day-france/index.md

 | **Weaknesses**                 | Limited natural resource base; net goods importer, especially energy; moderate growth and high public debt burdens; demographic aging and dependency on external supply chains.           |
 | **Trajectory (2020s – 2030s)** | Likely to remain a leading developed European power, but success will depend on managing structural reforms (fiscal, demographic, energy transition) and preserving its global influence. |

-Tomorrow, I will study Italy as we continue exploring Europe and Central Asia.
+Tomorrow, I will study Turkey as we continue exploring Europe and Central Asia.